 The premises are well-organised.
 Indoor and outdoor opportunities are laid out to maximise play and learning opportunities for children.
-All legally required documentation which contributes to children's health, safety and well-being are in place and regularly reviewed.
+Children's activities are effectively planned and staff are confident in their ability to use plans flexibly to maximise children's learning and development.
+All legally required documentation which contributes to children's health, safety and well-being are in place and is regularly reviewed.

-Children benefit because most staff are qualified and all are skilled.
-They are effectively inducted and supervised.
-Staff meet regularly to reflect, monitor and improve the quality of their care and education and are committed to continuous improvement and development.
+Children benefit from qualified and skilled staff who are effectively inducted and supervised.
+Staff meet regularly to reflect, monitor and improve the quality of their care and education as part of an accredited quality assurance scheme and are committed to continuous improvement and development.
 An effective monitoring system ensures that the setting's policies and procedures are consistently applied.
 Overall, the provision meets the needs of the range of the children for whom it provides.